cyberfly/laravel-api-base/README.md

 # Laravel API Base

+### Warning!
+This API base will save you countless days of hard work.
+Please a donate a smile to your friend.

 ## About

 Laravel API Base allows you to jump start your API development quickly, without time consuming installation and setup proces.
+Filled with best practice and will be maintained.

 ## Features

+* Ready with administrator user, role and permission.
+Powered by Spatie Laravel Permission
 * Manage Laravel Passport clients page https://laravel-base-api.test/admin/passport
 * API documentation with Swagger UI, integrated with Laravel Passport